by Willard Manus

 claim as a keepsake.
 But all he found was a small mimeographed book of

-Walking.
-It went like this:
+and it went like this:

 A ten-year-old girl is asleep